About Us

 Janet Clement – Chief Executive Officer

-As CEO of Jefferson, Janet Clement epitomizes leadership with her dynamic approach, exemplifying over 30 years of expertise in spearheading growth, change, and innovation.
+As CEO of Jefferson, Janet Clement epitomizes leadership with her dynamic approach, exemplifying over 35 years of expertise in spearheading growth, change, and innovation.
 Her tenure is marked by an unwavering commitment to customer-focused solutions.
 Under her stewardship, Jefferson has flourished, both in market reputation and internal strategy cohesion.
 Janet’s belief in the transformative power of a people-centric culture has been pivotal in creating an innovative workplace.
-Her hands-on leadership style fosters collaboration across executive and senior management teams, driving solutions that address government challenges with client-centricity and high-impact results.
+Her leadership style fosters collaboration across executive and senior management teams, driving solutions that address government challenges with client-centricity and high-impact results.

 Al Burman